ADVICE ON CHOOSING A WAKEBOARD

 A shorter board is lighter, more aggressive and easier for spinning tricks.
 A long board is more stable, more forgiving of mistakes and easier for jumps and landings.

-Compared to paddleboards, cable boards often favour a slightly "overlong" board, which gives more spectacular pressies on obstaccades.
-For example, if the optimum board for a 175cm, 75kg person on the stern of a boat is 135-137cm, the preferred length for a cable board would be 138-143cm.
-Of course, riding style and personal preference will influence the choice of length; some people like to ride shorter and others slightly longer, just like snowboarding.
+Compared to paddleboards, cable boards often favour a slightly "overly long" board, which help when pressing cable park obstacles.
+For example, if the optimal board for a 175cm, 75kg person when towing by boat is 135-137cm, the preferred length for a cable board would be 138-143cm.
+Of course, riding style and personal preference will influence the choice of length; some people like to ride shorter and others slightly longer, just like in snowboarding.

-A stiffer board is more likely to bounce off the boat's stern wave and, in general, boards designed for boating are quite stiff.
-In cable wake, on the other hand, more flexible boards are preferred, which makes boarding on the wake more sensitive and softens the downhauls on flat water.
+A stiffer board is more likely to bounce off the boat wake and, in general, boards designed for boating are quite stiff.
+In cable park wakeboarding, more flexible boards are preffered as they are more sensitive and better adjusted to the obstacles and landings on flat water.

 You can test the flexibility of your board by placing the board upright in front of you with one end on the ground.
 Hold the top of the board with one hand and push the middle of the board with the other.
 This way you can feel how the board flexes at each point.
-Flexible boards are mainly made for the cable park, where jumps and presses give a better feel for the obsta-acle and more impressive presses.
-A flexible board at the stern of the boat causes a delay in pop when you ride the wave, meaning that when you flex the board, energy is stored for a moment before the board releases its grip on the water.
+Flexible boards are mainly made for the cable park, where jumps and presses give a better feel for the obstacle and more impressive presses.
+A flexible board towed by boat causes a delay in pop when you ride the wave, meaning that when you flex the board, energy is stored for a moment before the board releases its grip on the water.
 Rigid boards are preferred at the back of the boat because they give you a bouncier take-off from the wave and are also more aggressive in their behaviour.
-A stiff board can also be used for pulling on obstreperous waves, but a stiff board will feel a bit numb when sliding on obstreperous waves.
+A stiff board can also be used on cable parks, but usually a stiffer board feels "off" in this use.

 A consistently smoothly curved board profile makes the board's behaviour predictable, even on jumps.
 The profile is forgiving of mistakes, as the curved shape of the board prevents it from easily bumping into the water.
 Popular with beginner boards.
 A good example in our shop of this style of board is the very popular beginners board, the Obrien System, which has a very stable handle, also noted in tests by our shop's wakeboarding staff.
 The Continuous rocker profile, which rises steadily from the centre of the board towards the tip, ensures predictable behaviour in both cruising and jumping, and softens the bottom edges nicely.
 The system has a special gliding core that makes surface ascents easier for beginners